 Times are a changing-even at BMW-and for 2012 the base engine in the 5-Series sedans is no longer an in-line six-cylinder-it's a turbo four.

 The new 528i makes 240 horsepower and 260 pound-feet, and its peak torque is reached at just 1,250 rpm; the model also comes with Auto Start/Stop technology, which smartly shuts off the engine at stoplights, along with Brake Energy Regeneration and other fuel-saving tech, to yield EPA ratings of 23 mpg city, 34 highway.
-The 528i is offered with either rear- or all-wheel drive (xDrive), and joins the 535i and 550i models, powered by turbo V-6 and V-8 engines, respectively.
-The top 400-horsepower, 4.4-liter twin-turbocharged V-8 engine can launch the 5-Series to 60 mph in about five seconds, but most will be happy with the 535i and its 300-hp, turbocharged six.
-Manual or automatic transmissions are offered on all 5-Series sedans—in a class where manuals are sometimes limited to the sportiest variants.
+The 528i is offered with either rear- or all-wheel drive (xDrive), and joins the 535i or 550i models, powered by turbo V-6 and V-8 engines, respectively.
+The top 400-hp, 4.4-liter twin-turbo V-8 can launch the 5-Series to 60 mph in about 5 seconds, but most will be happy with the 535i and its 300-hp, turbocharged six.
+BMW doesn't keep the manual transmissions away here: most of the 5-Series models can be fitted with a 6-speed shifter.

 In all, if you don't mind a slightly more agricultural four-cylinder sound in place of the sonorous six, the base 528i does the job well, too-and much more frugally-while feeling considerably stronger in most situations compared to the base, naturally aspirated six in the 528i last year.
 The excellent eight-speed automatic helps make the most of it, smartly responding quickly when needed.

 Driving Dynamics Control helps the 5-Series fit your need, whether that's taking on a canyon road or bringing the kids to school.
-With four settings—Comfort, Normal, Sport, and Sport+—it affects throttle response, steering assist, and transmission shift points, as well as the performance of these active suspension systems, so there’s a dramatic difference in overall feel just from Comfort to Sport.
+BMW enables four distinct settings-Sport+, Sport, Normal, and Comfort-that can change steering assist, throttle uptake, shift points, and the adaptive suspension's firmness.
+It creates dramatic differences in the car's personality just from Comfort to Sport.
 Sport+ allows a separate mode that some might appreciate for track driving.